A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Catalog of Variable Stars

-In the primary catalog of periodic variables we include the internal HAT-ID of each source, its J2000 position from 2MASS, the periods, S/N, peak-to-peak amplitudes and quality flags for the AoV and AoVHarm algorithms applied to the TFA and EPD light curves, the periods, period uncertainties, DACF peak heights, false alarm probabilities, peak-to-peak amplitude and quality flags for the DACF algorithm applied to the TFA and EPD light curves, and the blending flag described in \S~\ref{sec:blend}.
-For convenience we also include the PPMX proper motion, the 2MASS photometry, and the estimated $V$ magnitude for each source.
-For each selection method we list the peak-to-peak amplitude determined for both the EPD and TFA light curves phased at that period.
+In the primary catalog of periodic variables we include the internal HAT-ID of each source, its J2000 position from 2MASS, the periods, S/N, peak-to-peak amplitudes and quality flags for the AoVHarm algorithm applied to the TFA and EPD light curves, and the blending flag described in \S~\ref{sec:blend}.
+For convenience we also include the PPMX proper motion, the 2MASS photometry, the estimated $V$ magnitude for each source, and the number of 2MASS neighbors within $30\arcsec$ of each source.
+For both periods we list the peak-to-peak amplitude in the $I_{C}$ and/or $R$ bands, determined for both the EPD and TFA light curves phased at that period.
 See \S~\ref{sec:blend} for a description of how the amplitude is measured.
-Note that the TFA light curves used for the amplitude determination have not had been processed with signal-reconstruction mode TFA, as a result these amplitudes are generally lower than the real amplitude of the star, and are lower than the amplitudes measured on the EPD light curves.
-Tables~\ref{tab:variables1}-\ref{tab:variables5} at the end of the paper show the first ten entries in this catalog.
-For display purposes we split the catalog into 5 separate tables, in the full electronic version of the catalog the tables are joined.
+Note that the TFA light curves used for the amplitude determination have not been processed with signal-reconstruction mode TFA, as a result these amplitudes are generally lower than the real amplitude of the star, and are lower than the amplitudes measured on the EPD light curves.
+Tables~\ref{tab:variables1}-\ref{tab:variables3} at the end of the paper show the first ten entries in this catalog.
+For display purposes we split the catalog into 3 separate tables, in the full electronic version of the catalog the tables are joined.

-In the catalog of candidate eclipsing binary stars we include the HAT-ID, position, proper motion, 2MASS photometry, and $V$ magnitude, together with the period, period uncertainty, epochs of primary and secondary eclipse (if the secondary is detected) and their respective uncertainties, the durations of the primary and secondary eclipses and the blending flag.
+In the catalog of candidate eclipsing binary stars we include the HAT-ID, position, proper motion, 2MASS photometry, and $V$ magnitude, together with the period, period uncertainty, epochs of primary and secondary eclipse (if the secondary is detected) and their respective uncertainties, the durations of the primary and secondary eclipses, the number of 2MASS neighbors within $30\arcsec$ of the source, and the blending flag.
 Tables~\ref{tab:EBvariables1}-\ref{tab:EBvariables2} at the end of the paper show the first ten entries in this catalog.

 In the catalog of flare events we include the HAT-ID, position, proper motion, 2MASS photometry, and $V$ magnitude, together with the time of the flare peak, the peak intensity relative to the non-flaring intensity ($A$ in Eq.~\ref{eqn:flare}), and the decay time of the flare ($\tau$ in Eq.~\ref{eqn:flare}).
 Tables~\ref{tab:flarevariables1}-\ref{tab:flarevariables2} at the end of the paper show the first ten entries in this catalog.